viamrobotics/docs/docs/tutorials/projects/make-a-plant-watering-robot.md

 1. Connect the PWM pin on the pump to [Pin 12 (GPIO 18)](https://pinout.xyz/pinout/pin12_gpio18) of the Pi.
 Note that the controller does not come with header pins.
 You can either bend or soldier the jumper wires here to make the connection.
-As long as the end of the wire is touching the PWM hole of the motor speed controller, the pump should be able to function properly.
+As long as the end of the wire is touching the PWM hole of the motor speed controller, the pump should be able to function properly.}

 ## Program Your Plant Watering Robot